-Amid COVID, pen in hand asdfasdfasdfasdfasdfasdfs - The Tribune
+Amid COVID, pen in hand - The Tribune

 Until I stumbled upon a handwritten letter I’d received in 1985.

-t was from a fellow I’d gone to Penn State with, who’d become an editor in Bangor, Maine.
+It was from a fellow I’d gone to Penn State with, who’d become an editor in Bangor, Maine.
 As I read it that Saturday in 2000, it took me back 15 years – to exactly who I was at age 24.
 I laughed out loud reading it.

 I also found a stack of pink envelopes from two ladies, Bonnie and Tracey, who attended the same college as my friend Griff.
 An anonymous letter he had them send me during our freshman year in 1980 led to a robust correspondence, and I dated Bonnie for a spell after we graduated.
 Rereading those letters that Saturday in 2000, I laughed so hard that tears tumbled down my face.